||Tweets by IpsjSamurAI|

-As the Internet industry, IoT and Artifitial Intelligence technologies rapidly grow, there is an intensifying need for high quality engineers and programmers.
+As the Internet industry, IoT and Artificial Intelligence technologies rapidly grow, there is an intensifying need for high quality engineers and programmers.
 Information Processing Society of Japan (IPSJ) conducted the International AI programming Contest "SamurAI Coding" every year since 2012, aiming to cultivate the younger generation so they can become leading researchers, developers and successful on global level.

 For Preliminary round contestants (including World Finalists):

 Preliminary round contestants are invited to Banquet on the World final round date on a first-come, first-served basis; the number of Banquet participants is limited (TBD).

 For World Finalists: